Dental Tourism Vs. Local Dentist

 Dental tourism is a branch of medical tourism that has been increasing over the last decade.
 According to data provided by the company Dental Tourist, the industry is expanding by 15% annually across Europe.

 Dental tourism is a widespread practice where people visit other countries or states within the same country for dental care.
-Usually, the tourist
+Usually, the tourist may combine his dental care appointment with the tourist experience in his destination.

 For instance, a person in the U.S. can decide to get dental care in the Bahamas while also exploring the tourist attractions in the country.